A Step by Step Guide to Mula Bandha

 Why Should You Practice Mula Bandha?

 Mula Bandha is a great starter method to understanding the PC muscle.
 It will help you build trust within your body.
 At Gynie, we believe that yoga can help you strengthen the mind-body connection.
 Bringing awareness to your body and to your breath while training your PC muscle can make your workouts more effective.
-Ultimately, this process increases your self confidence while bringing you closer to your fitness goals.
+This process can increase your self confidence while bringing you closer to your fitness goals.

 Gynie actually uses many of the techniques common in the practice of Mula Bandha.
 The Gynie Trainer can help you bring awareness to the area you’re training, putting you on the right track to feeling invincible.
 Whether you’re interested in improving your sex life, putting an end to bladder leakage, preparing for or healing from childbirth, or just hoping to feel stronger and more connected to your body – Gynie can help you get there!